JJ/granada-off/text/geekery.md

 one of the data centers that power the university research and development.

-If you want to see one of those computers, you will have to catch the SN3 bus to the [ETSIIT](http://etsiit.ugr.es), a geek place if there is one in Granada.
+If you want to see one of those computers, you will have to catch [bus line 9](https://es.wikipedia.org/wiki/L%C3%ADnea_9_(autobuses_urbanos_de_Granada)) to the [ETSIIT](http://etsiit.ugr.es), a geek place if there is one in Granada.
 You cannot miss the stop: where the nerd-looking guys get down from the bus, that is the place.

->That bus stop is by a park, just in case there is a nerd glut the
+>That bus stop is by a park, just in case there is a sudden nerd glut the
 >particular moment you ride the bus and they stop somewhere else.

 The main hall is graced by a big [IBM System/3 mainframe](https://en.wikipedia.org/wiki/IBM_System/3), together